alvarovs89/data-eng-ultra-marathon/README.md

 </p>

-> **Note**: The dashboard link is currently being configured for public access.
-In the meantime, you can view the preview image above.
+> **Note**: I am happy to inform that the dashboard is now available for public access.
+You can view the dashboard by clicking the link below:

 [View the Dashboard](https://lookerstudio.google.com/reporting/1c8325f4-fadd-41ba-84d8-5fec5240efed)